Merchant Cash Advance vs. Business Loan: Key Differences Explained

 What Is a Merchant Cash Advance?

 MCAs aren't technically loans.
-They're a form of business financing where an MCA provider gives you a lump sum in exchange for a percentage of your future sales.
+They're a form of business financing in which an MCA provider gives you a lump sum in exchange for a percentage of your future sales.
 Most often, this includes a portion of your credit card sales or other daily receivables, collected automatically until you pay off the advance.

-Instead of traditional interest rates, MCAs use a factor rate, typically a number between 1.1 and 1.5, to determine the total repayment amount.
+Instead of charging traditional interest rates, MCAs use a factor rate, typically a number between 1.1 and 1.5, to determine the total repayment amount.
 For example, borrowing $20,000 with a 1.3 factor rate means you'll repay $26,000, regardless of how quickly you pay it back.

 What Is a Merchant Cash Advance?